 This course introduces the basic principles and techniques employed in polymer chemistry.
 The following topics are emphasized: polymerization reactions and mechanisms; kinetics of polymerization; molecular mass methods; molecular sizes and shapes; polymer morphology; thermal, mechanical and rheological properties; and the thermodynamics of polymer solutions.
 Prerequisites: CHEM 221, 222, 231, 232.
 Three credits.
-Offered 2020-2021.
+Not offered 2021-2022.